apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 What's happening in this code?

-* We called `apos.define` to create an [implicit subclass](../../glossary.html#implicit-subclassing) of the widget manager for our type of widget.
-A "widget manager" is a single object that is responsible for handling everything related to widgets of that type.
-Think of it as the browser's equivalent of our module.
-Apostrophe automatically defines one, so we're just creating an "implicit subclass" that extends it with an interesting `play` method.
+* We called `apos.define` to define a [moog type](../../glossary.html#moog-type) for our "widget manager."
+A widget manager is an object that is responsible for directing everything related to widgets of that type in the browser.
+Think of it as the browser's half of our module.

-* The first argument to `apos.define` is the name of our type, which is the same as the name of our module.
+* The first argument to `apos.define` is the name of our new type, which is the same as the name of our module.
 The second argument is an object that defines the type.
 Just like our `index.js` file on the server, it contains a `construct` function.
 That's because Apostrophe uses [moog](../../glossary.html#moog-type) to manage object-oriented programming in both places.
-The only difference is that on the server, Apostrophe figures out what type is being defined automatically.
+The only difference is that on the server, Apostrophe figures out what type is being defined automatically based on the module's name.
+Here in browser-land, it's up to us to call `apos.define`.

+* The `extend` property indicates that we want to extend ("subclass" or "inherit from") the `apostrophe-widgets` type, which provides most of the plumbing for managing our widget.
+All we need to do is supply a `play` method.

-* Inside `construct`, we add a `play` method to the widget manager.
+* Inside `construct`, we attach a `play` method to the widget manager.
 Our `play` method accepts `$widget` (a jQuery object referring to the widget's `div` element), `data` (an object containing the properties of our widget, like `title`), and `options` (an object containing options that were passed to the widget when `apos.area` or `apos.singleton` was called).

 * Apostrophe automatically calls the `play` method for us at appropriate times.